 The cake is many layered, low in fat, and not sweet.
 It’s made with layers of stiff cookie like dough flavored with ginger and sorghum and spread with a spiced apple filling.
 When served, the cake is tall, heavy, and moist.

-1 cup brown sugar
+1 cup firmly packed brown sugar

-1/2 teaspoon soda
+1 teaspoon baking soda

 1 teaspoon baking powder

-1 teaspoon vanilla
+1 teaspoon salt

-1 cup brown sugar
+1 cup granulated sugar

 Appalachian Home Cooking: History, Culture, and Recipes, by Mark F. Sohn, University Press of Kentucky, 2005